arkanivasarkar/arkanivasarkar/README.md

 - 🎓 Pursuing my undergrads in Bioengineering
-- 💻 Currenly working part-time as an Engineering Analyst Trainee @ [Steroviz Pixels]
+- 💻 Currenly working part-time as an Engineering Analyst @ [Steroviz Pixels]
 - 🍀 I’m currently trying to explore the multidisplinary nature of Bioengineering and learn as much as I can 😄
 - 🥅 2022 Goals: To learn more about Biosignals and Medical Image Processing. 📷
 - ⚡ Looking to collaborate with others in creating something exhilarating